link-foundation/use-m/README.md

 ### Independent Scripts

 If you need to use `use-m` without adding it to a project locally, you can load it directly from `unpkg` using `fetch`.
-This is particularly useful in environments like [zx](https://github.com/google/zx) or in standalone scripts, when you don't want to use any `package.json`, `node_modules`, etc.
+This is particularly useful in environments like [zx](https://github.com/google/zx) or in other standalone scripts like `execa`, when you don't want to use any `package.json`, `node_modules`, etc.

 #### `use-m` and `zx`